mapbox/tippecanoe/README.md

    If you use `-rg`, it will guess a drop rate that will keep at most 50,000 features in the densest tile.
    You can also specify a marker-width with `-rg`*width* to allow fewer features in the densest tile to compensate for the larger marker, or `-rf`*number* to allow at most *number* features in the densest tile.
+ * `-B` _zoom_ or `--base-zoom=`_zoom_: Base zoom, the level at and above which all points are included in the tiles (default maxzoom).
+   If you use `-Bg`, it will guess a zoom level that will keep at most 50,000 features in the densest tile.
+   You can also specify a marker-width with `-Bg`*width* to allow fewer features in the densest tile to compensate for the larger marker, or `-Bf`*number* to allow at most *number* features in the densest tile.
  * `-al` or `--drop-lines`: Let "dot" dropping at lower zooms apply to lines too
  * `-ap` or `--drop-polygons`: Let "dot" dropping at lower zooms apply to polygons too